Daniel Ortega: Foreign policy

-Ortega's relationship with the United States was never very cordial, as the US had long supported the Somoza family's government.
-Although the US initially supplied the ruined post-revolution Nicaragua with economic aid, relations quickly soured.
-His government was beset by violent opposition from US-backed rebels, best known as the Contras.

 Soon after the 2006 election, Ortega paid an official visit to Iran and met Iranian President Mahmoud Ahmadinejad.
-Ortega told the press that the "revolutions of Iran and Nicaragua are almost twin revolutions...since both revolutions are about justice, liberty, self-determination, and the struggle against imperialism."
+Ortega told the press that the "revolutions of Iran and Nicaragua are almost twin revolutions ... since both revolutions are about justice, liberty, self-determination, and the struggle against imperialism".

 On 6 March 2008, following the 2008 Andean diplomatic crisis, Ortega announced that Nicaragua was breaking diplomatic ties with Colombia "in solidarity with the Ecuadorian people".
 Ortega also stated, "We are not breaking relations with the Colombian people.
 We are breaking relations with the terrorist policy practiced by Álvaro Uribe's government".
 The relations were restored with the resolution at a Rio Group summit held in Santo Domingo, Dominican Republic, on 7 March 2008.
 At the summit Colombia's Álvaro Uribe, Ecuador's Rafael Correa, Venezuela's Hugo Chávez and Ortega publicly shook hands in a show of good-will.
 The handshakes, broadcast live throughout Latin America, appeared to signal that a week of military buildups and diplomatic repercussions was over.
 After the handshakes, Ortega said he would re-establish diplomatic ties with Colombia.
 Uribe then quipped that he would send him the bill for his ambassador's plane fare.

 On 25 May 2008, Ortega, upon learning of the death of FARC guerrilla leader Manuel Marulanda in Colombia, expressed condolences to the family of Marulanda and solidarity with the FARC and called Marulanda an extraordinary fighter who battled against profound inequalities in Colombia.
 The declarations were protested by the Colombian government and criticized in the major Colombian media outlets.

 On 2 September 2008, during ceremonies for the 29th anniversary of the founding of the Nicaraguan army, Ortega announced that "Nicaragua recognizes the independence of South Ossetia and Abkhazia and fully supports the Russian government's position".
 Ortega's decision made Nicaragua the second country (after Russia) to recognize the independence of Abkhazia and South Ossetia from Georgia.

+Under Ortega's leadership, Nicaragua joined the Bolivarian Alliance for the Americas.